Primary Navigation Mobile

 Although the Polestar 2 may be an unfamiliar name to many car buyers, its importance can’t be underestimated.
 Polestar is in fact a spin-off from Volvo and is the Swedish answer to Tesla, specialising in progressive electric cars with a zeitgeisty feel.

 They’re electric and feature niceties such as vegan interiors – imbued with a caring, sharing vibe that’s very on-trend for these times.
 The 2 is a fully electric five-door family hatchback to rival the BMW i4 and other premium brands.
 The Tesla Model 3 saloon is another key rival, and has the Supercharger network to help tempt you further.
-There’s even some crossover with the Volkswagen ID.3 in terms of pricing.
+The Volkswagen ID.7 and BYD Seal are both close rivals, too.

 The Polestar’s cabin is a very special place to sit, knocking spots off the Model 3’s interior, which feels cheap by comparison.
 There’s a high-quality, minimalist vibe at play here, with a simple dashboard and hardly any buttons – most controls are taken care of by the Google operating system and an 11.0-inch touchscreen, which work well together.